jacobmstein/cs1302-phased-list/README.md

    The `\` and `>` characters will NOT be part of the command when you do your final press of the `RET` key.

+   //-->

    **SUGGESTION:** **Do NOT manually copy the entire comment and parameter details from the API website.**
    Instead, include a summary sentence and `{@inheritDoc}` to make it clear to readers of the source code that your intent is to inherit the documentation.
 An example of this can be found in the style guide, [here](https://github.com/cs1302uga/cs1302-styleguide#missingjavadocmethod).

+1. **<a id="java-util-Arrays"/>Is `java.util.Arrays` class allowed?**

+   **No**; instead, you should write your own version of the method you want to use.
+Most of the methods that you think you might need from that class can be written in 6 lines of code or less (often much less), and writing your own version will serve as some much needed practice.

 Have a question?
 Please post it on the course Piazza.

 <hr/>